The Commonplace

 0.04

 Feedback effects from physical capital and labor onto AI capital are weak, with only weak negative feedback observed (physical capital → AI and labor → AI small/weakly negative coefficients).
-Other negative medium AI capital growth/stock (feedback strength)
+Other negative AI capital growth/stock (feedback strength)

 n=8